 Such un-natural events and the resultant fear & irrationality of markets could not be predicted and therefore could not be factored in mathematical models.
 The result was that all their widely diversified investments, which were supposed to behave independent of each other, started losing money simultaneously.
 Diversification lost its meaning and LTCM started to bleed money on each trade every single day.
 The leverage played its due part and the revered USD 4.6 billion of equity got almost wiped out in just four months.

 The fund was finally bailed out by intervention of Federal Reserve in 1998 and was dissolved in 2000.

 The short life of six year of LTCM is a lesson for all the investors around the world.
 It left the investing world with a lot of learning, which is of immense benefit for all the stock market investors.

 In the current article, I would highlight the most important lessons that life of LTCM teaches stock investors.
+When Genius Failed covers the life of LTCM beautifully.
 These lessons should always be kept in mind by investors while investing their money on their own or handing it over to experts/managers whether at mutual funds or private equity funds or hedge funds.